Make Beautiful Lettuce Cups for Lettuce Wraps

 hiyashi not tossed

-I like using romaine lettuce for this recipe, but iceberg lettuce works just as good.
+I like using romaine lettuce for this recipe, but iceberg lettuce is a nice variation.

 Stir Fried Iceberg Lettuce with Oyster Sauce